Airman and Family Readiness Program

 The 102nd Intelligence Wing’s Airman and Family Readiness Program has a myriad of resources to help the members of our wing and their families.
-In the first of this five episode special, Ms. Kimberly Healy, Airman and Family Readiness Program Specialist, speaks about a few of the many different services the Airman and Family Readiness Program has to offer.
+In the second of this five episode special, Tech.
+Sgt.
+Giselle Rodriguez, Deployment Cycle Support Specialist, talks about the services that the Airman and Family Readiness Program devotes to our service members and their families before, during and after deployment.

-“I just want everybody to know that I’m here to talk,” says Healy.
-“Any need is enough.
-So please, don’t hesitate.”
+“That’s what I’m here for,” says Rodriguez.
+“Whatever support I can give, I’m here.
+I know that I’ve received the help when I’ve needed it, so being a part of them, even in my day to day life I’m very grateful for being here.”

 |Date Taken: